REST API Documentation

 Copy the “data” object from that response and apply the changes you would like to make using that.

-Now use PUT to update the item's content.
+Now use PUT to update the item’s content.
 Note, you cannot update read-only fields.
-However, if your value matches the existing value on the item, the API will still accept your request.
-If you supply a read only field value that is different than the existing value, you will get a 400 error.
+However, if your value matches the existing value of the item, the API will still accept your request.
+If you supply a read-only field value that is different than the existing value, you will get a 400 error.

 PUT {jama-base-url}/rest/v1/items{itemId}